Admission to this course is restricted to:

-The resit consists of one examination for all parts at once, consisting of a take home essay exam (paper).
+The resit consists of one examination for all parts at once: one take home essay (paper) that covers the whole course.
 The mark for the resit replaces all previously earned marks for subtests.

 Exam review upon request of the student organized within 30 days after publication of the exam results.

 The reading list will be posted on Brightspace prior to the start of the course.

 For substantive questions, contact the lecturer listed in the information bar at the right hand side of the page.